SemenVasilev/SemenVasilev/README.md

 You can find my portfolio on [Kaggle](https://www.kaggle.com/semenvasilev) and here oh GitHub

-Also, I got a "Google Project Management: Professional Certificate" and "Lean Six Sigma Yellow Belt".
+I also received a "Google Project Management: Professional Certificate" and a "Lean Six Sigma Yellow Belt".

 My scientific results were published in 25 articles.
 I presented my work at 15 International conferences in Portugal, Switzerland and Ireland.
-List of my scientific publication you can find on [Google Scholar](https://scholar.google.ru/citations?user=MAnOzpYAAAAJ&hl=ru)
+List my scientific publications you can find on [Google Scholar](https://scholar.google.ru/citations?user=MAnOzpYAAAAJ&hl=ru)